henri/spb/README.md

 spb --browser chromium
 ```

-This next example will show a list of browsers which SPB nativly supports
+This next example will show a list of browsers which SPB natively supports
 ```
 spb --list-browsers
 ```

 The path (or command) which will be used is launch the specified web browser is configured automatically within SPB for various operating systems.
-Pull requests are always welcome in this regard as there are so many different LINUX distributions with different apparoches to browser naming.
+Pull requests are always welcome in this regard as there are so many different LINUX distributions with different approaches to browser naming.

 In the event you would like to try use a browser or operating system which is not officially supported, then you could try the following command to say launch chromium :

 ```
 spb --browser chromium --browser-path chromium
 ```
-Specifing the --browser and --browser-path command line arguments also allow you to reference non-standard paths or even setup browsers with custom icons for that session.
+Specifying the --browser and --browser-path command line arguments also allow you to reference non-standard paths or even setup browsers with custom icons for that session.
 These command line options allow you to quickly specify specific browsers on an adhoc basis.

 It is also possible to configure a default browser name and path by adding the following lines into your [SPB configuration file](https://github.com/henri/spb/blob/main/README.md#spb-configuration-file) :
 ```